Why do we write letters at the end of CAT?

 The personal bit

-Dr Alison Jenaway is a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
-She is a CAT therapist and supervisor and has been using CAT for around 20 years.
-She is a past chair, and currently a trustee of the national Association for Cognitive Analytic Therapy.
+Before her retirement from the NHS, Dr Alison Jenaway was a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
+She is a CAT therapist and supervisor and has been using CAT for over 20 years.
+She is a former chair of the national Association for Cognitive Analytic Therapy.